-- .1 pay promptly the insurance premium required by BMIF; and - .2 supply promptly such information as BMIF may from time to time require pursuant to its rules.
+.2 supply promptly such information as BMIF may from time to time require pursuant to its rules.

-insurance, which covers your activities.
+Where you are working in a BSB entity, you will satisfy the requirements of Rule rC76.1 so long as the BSB entity has taken out insurance, which covers your activities.
 A BSB entity will have to confirm each year that it has reviewed the adequacy of its insurance cover on the basis of a risk analysis and that they have complied with this rule.